MrMendelli/SME-Patcher/readme.md

 - [xdelta3](https://github.com/jmacd/xdelta)

 ## Use
-Drag-and-drop a Super Mario Sunshine dump onto the script to verify and patch for Super MArio Eclipse.
+Drag-and-drop a Super Mario Sunshine dump onto the script to verify and patch for Super Mario Eclipse.

 ## ToDo
 - Create a tree print of all patch files available in menu for multi-version support.